The geometry of a speech is one factor that will determine its impact.

 Many people think of a speech as something that is linear: introduction; development of the main points; and conclusion.
 As in the image below:

-I believe that a speech should be circular.
+I believe that speech geometry should be circular.
 Not in the sense that you keep going over the same point again and again.
 Rather, I mean that the conclusion should somehow bring the audience back to the introduction.

 Think about some of the great stories you’ve heard or read about or seen in the theatre: fairy tales such as Jack and the Beanstalk; novels such as The Hobbit; movies such as The Lord of the Rings.
 They are all circular because they end where they began.